-The way Jesus displays His glory does not look so glorious.
+The way Jesus displays His glory does not look so glorious to the passerby.
 Jesus'

 own disciple’s were confused about “Glory” and the "Bigness" of God.

-They expected glory to look a certain way, to them it would present with
+They expected glory to actualize a specific way, to them it would present with

 a certain feel, a certain look.
 At one point they’re arguing about

-glory.
-Jesus over hears and says “you don’t know what you are talking about.”
+glory and Jesus over hears and says “you do not know what you are talking about.”
 Jesus knows that glory really is to reveal ones true character or true nature.
 In His backdoor way Jesus corrects their "big" ideals and illustrates God's true character “the first will be last… I have not come to be served but to serve and to give my life away.”

-The elephant in the room is we are trying to be a missional people while secretly having insecurity about the God-picture in our head.
-In many coffee-conversations I discover a hidden embarrassment, defensiveness and confusion about the god swirling around in the recesses of our minds.
-But many have fear in unpacking this god-picture.
-There is an unspoken code to be quiet and just obey this god.
+I've discovered that missional energy in people can be connected to secret insecurity about a God-picture; a hidden embarrassment, defensiveness and confusion about the god swirling around in the recesses of their minds.
+Many fear unpacking this god-picture.
+There is an unspoken code to be quiet and just accept this god.
 It’s hard to love a God that is Surreal.
-I say this not out of irreverence but actually out of high loyalty to the real God displayed in Jesus.
-For the sake of mission I'm convinced we need serious and thoughtful reconstruction of what God looks like through the searing lens of Jesus.
+For the sake of mission I'm convinced we need serious and thoughtful reconstruction of what God looks like through the blazing lens of Jesus.